diffpy/diffpy.utils/doc/manual/source/index.rst

 The diffpy.utils package provides general functions for extracting data from variously formatted text files as well as some PDF-specific functionality.
-These include wx GUI utilities used by the PDFgui program and an interpolation function based on the Whittaker-Shannon formula for upsampling/downsampling a bandlimited PDF or other profile function.
+These include wx GUI utilities used by the PDFgui program and an interpolation function based on the Whittaker-Shannon formula for resampling a bandlimited PDF or other profile function.

 ========
 Examples